waltervh/BornAgain-website/content/documentation/sample-models/beam-and-detector/rectangular-detector/index.md

 * We run two simulations for two different detectors independently, and then compare results.
 Both simulations looks very much alike.
 The relative difference plot indicates the difference on the level $10^{-1}-10^{-3}$.
 * The difference is coming from the fact, that detector pixel shapes, as well as coordinates of pixel centers in $\phi\_f$, $\alpha\_f$ space, are slighly different in the case of spherical and rectangular detectors.
-* Please have in mind, that `Simulation::getIntensityData()` returns a `Histogram2D` object with axes defined in native detector coordinates (radians for `SphericalDetector` and millimeters for `RectangularDetector`).
-In the case of `SphericalDetector`, radians are converted during the plotting into degrees for convenience.

 {{< galleryscg >}}
 {{< figscg src="RectangularDetector_setup.jpg" width="650px" caption="Real-space model">}}
 {{< figscg src="RectangularDetector.png" width="700px" caption="Intensity image">}}
 {{< /galleryscg >}}

-#### Python script:
 {{% highlightfile file="/static/files/python/simulation/ex05_BeamAndDetector/RectangularDetector.py" language="python" %}}